MrBocch/YouTube_to_MP3/README.md

 ## How to use

-Simply copy and paste each link onto ytLinks.txt and run the script.
+Copy paste links onto the text area then click the download button

 ## TODO

 * video showcase how it works
-* gui interface?
-* have music save into downloads folder
+* have music save into any folder of chosing
 * pytoexe?
+* say when complete download